Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **Parameters:** none

+### Description

 The active plane determines how the tool path of an arc (G2 or G3) is interpreted.

+### Notes

+* RRF maintains a flag for the selected plane for arc moves (G2 or G3).
+As such, the following is true:
-Each input channel (e.g. SD card, USB, DWC) remembers the current plane independently of the other channels.
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for the selected plane.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no plane is specified in config.g, the default G17 (XY plane) is used.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

-G17 is supported in RRF 2.03 to RRF 3.2.2, however as no other plane selection command (G18, G19) is supported, it accepts this command, but takes no action on receiving it.
+* G17 is supported in RRF 2.03 to RRF 3.2.2, however as no other plane selection command (G18, G19) is supported, it accepts this command, but takes no action on receiving it.

 ## G18: Select XZ plane for arc moves

 Supported from RepRapFirmware 3.3beta1.

-**Parameters:** none

-The active plane determines how the tool path of an arc (G2 or G3) is interpreted.
-Each input channel (e.g. SD card, USB, DWC) remembers the current plane independently of the other channels.
+See 'G17: Select XY plane for arc moves' for usage.

 ## G19: Select YZ plane for arc moves

 Supported from RepRapFirmware 3.3beta1.

-**Parameters:** none

-The active plane determines how the tool path of an arc (G2 or G3) is interpreted.
-Each input channel (e.g. SD card, USB, DWC) remembers the current plane independently of the other channels.
+See 'G17: Select XY plane for arc moves' for usage.

 ## G20: Set Units to Inches